 - a risk of a change in the management team;

-Carmignac Gestion’s voting policy aims to favour the exclusive interests of UCITS’ investors.
-As such, and with regard to voting in companies falling within the scope of the application of this policy, the votes cast by CARMIGNAC GESTION will favour:
+Carmignac voting policy aims to favor the exclusive interests of UCI unit holders or shareholders.
+As such, and with regard to voting in companies falling within the scope of the application of this policy, the votes cast by Carmignac will favor:

 - the establishment of a basis for effective corporate governance;